Trump Plays Down Virus as He Steps Up Pitch for Second Term

 Trump also has been guarded in releasing information about his health and wouldn’t say whether he had tested negative on the day of his first debate with Democrat Joe Biden, two days prior to his positive diagnosis, allowing only, “Possibly I did, possibly I didn’t.”

-After first lady Melania Trump revealed this week that their son, Barron, had tested positive for the illness, Trump used his child’s health scare -- and recovery -- to make the case that the virus is no big deal for young people.
+After first lady Melania Trump revealed this week that their son, Barron, had tested positive for the illness, Trump used his child’s health scare and recovery to try to make the case that the virus is no big deal for young people.

 “It happens.
 People have it, and it goes,” Trump said at a rally in Iowa.
 “Get the kids back to school.”